Training structure

 Faculty of Science

-This course continues the training of students in applied mathematics, in particular the use of statistical tools:
+This course continues the training of students in applied mathematics, particularly the use of statistical tools:

 # Estimators.

-# Hypothesis tests: null hypothesis, alternative hypothesis.
-Errors of the first and second kinds.
+# Hypothesis testing: null hypothesis, alternative hypothesis.
+Type I and Type II errors.
 Power of a test.
-Test Statistic, Rejection Region.
-Examples of classic tests.
+Test statistic, rejection region.
+Examples of classical tests.

 ECTS